-- Council's cash and cash equivalents were \$4.0 million (\$5.6 million for the year ended 30 June 2021).
-There was a net decrease in cash and cash equivalents of \$1.6 million during the 2021-22 financial year. - Net cash provided by operating activities has increased by \$3.8 million.
-This is due to the increase in receipts of grants and contributions of \$6.6 million, which is partially offset by the increase in payments for materials and services of \$2.6 million. - Net cash used in investing activities has increased by \$3.9 million due to an increase in the purchase of term deposits of \$11.5 million, which is partially offset by the decrease in the purchase of infrastructure, property plant and equipment of \$7.5 million. - Net cash flows used in financing activities has remained constant year on year.
+- Council's cash and cash equivalents was \$10.4 million (\$4.0 million for the year ended 30 June 2022).
+There was a net increase in cash and cash equivalents of \$6.4 million during the 2022-23 financial year. - Net cash provided by operating activities has increased by \$0.5 million.
+This is due to the increase in receipts of grants and contributions of \$1.3 million offset by increase in payments for materials and services of \$0.8 million. - Net cash used in investing activities has decreased by \$7.4 million due to a reduction in the purchase of term deposits of \$7.5 million. - Net cash flows used in financing activities has remained constant from prior year.